artefactual/atom-docs/user-manual/getting-started/getting-started.rst

 ..
 TIP::

-   A :term:`developer` who wishes to hide the Popular this week menu from view can do so by commenting out Line 23 in ``/apps/qubit/modules/staticpage/templates/homeSuccess.php``.
+   A :term:`developer` who wishes to hide the Popular this week menu from view can do so by commenting out lines 29-32 in ``plugins/arDominionB5Plugin/modules/staticpage/templates/homeSuccess.php``.

 :ref:`Back to top <getting-started-all>`